 Written By Liz Ellwood, Founder and Director of Operations, Fertility Match

 - Egg Donation in Canada in 100% Legal.
 The prohibition is against the “purchase” of eggs from an Egg Donor However, reimbursing a Donor’s expenses related to an Egg Donation is not illegal, and encompasses expenses beyond the “medications and travel costs” as per the Assisted Human Reproduction Act(AHRA).
-For the past 16+ years since this Act was put in place in 2004, Canadian egg donation programs have been doing just that: reimbursing Egg Donors for their expenses incurred that are considered in relation to an Egg Donation.
+For the past 16+ years since this Act was put in place in 2004, Canadian egg donation programs have been doing just that: reimbursing Egg Donors for their expenses incurred that are considered in relation to an Egg Donation in Ottawa.
 This includes items such groceries and prepared foods (research has been done demonstrating that eating healthy can have a positive effect on egg health), wages for missed work due to appointments, a note taker for any classes missed, pet or child-care required to attend appointments, massage therapy and acupuncture to alleviate IVF medication related symptoms as well over the counter medications and vitamins as required.
 There is no shortage of healthy, educated and intelligent young women in Canada willing to donate their eggs to families in need, so long as they are able to have these expenses covered.
 In 2010, I chose to use a Canadian Egg Donor who was willing to meet a child born from the donation, because I believe that our legal landscape combined with the knowledge that our Egg Donor population has access to Canada’s universal healthcare was (and is) the best option available in Canada.

 - International Egg Banks: Buyer Beware.
 Egg Banks in the United States, as well as overseas, have made hundreds of millions of dollars selling frozen eggs to Canadians based on the misinformation that “Egg Donation is illegal in Canada”.
 Selling Eggs to Canadians by these foreign egg banks is something that has been happening in droves since Egg Freezing was reclassified as “standard” and no longer “experimental” by the American Society for Reproductive Medicine (ASRM) and Canadian Fertility and Andrology Society (CFAS) in 2012.
 So, while purchasing international eggs is an option, I believe it is imperative we address the major downfall of this that is ultimately affecting the child more than anyone: the anonymity of international Egg Donors banks.
 The majority of these banks still trend toward anonymous egg donation exclusively, despite knowing that psychological research states that this is not in the best interest of donor conceived children.